Laragear/WebAuthn/README.md

 WebAuthn authentication process consists in two _ceremonies_: attestation, and assertion.

-Attestation is the process of registering in the app a new public key from the authenticated user device.
-For that to work, the user must exist, and the device or browser must support WebAuthn.
+Attestation is the process of asking the authenticator (a phone, laptop, USB key...) to create a private-public key pair, and return the public key to the app to store it.
+For that to work, the user must exist, and the browser must support WebAuthn, which is what intermediates between the authenticator and the app.

-Assertion is the process of pushing a cryptographic challenge to the device, and checking the response is valid using the public key already registered inside the application.
+Assertion is the process of pushing a cryptographic challenge to the device, which will return _signed_ by the private key.
+Upon arrival, the app checks the signature with the public key.

-The private key doesn't leave the device, and there are no shared passwords to remember.
+The private key doesn't leave the authenticator, and there are no shared passwords to save, let alone remember.

 ## Set up